caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/getting_started.rst

 Building Artifacts
 ------------------

-Dependency management and building artifacts is performed using two scripts in this repository, the :code:`script/bootstrap` script to manage dependencies and the :code:`script/build` script to build the artifacts.
+Dependency management and artifact building is performed using two scripts in this repository, the :code:`script/bootstrap` script to manage dependencies and the :code:`script/build` script to build the artifacts.
 Both support the :code:`-h` flag to list all available options.
-Each dependency of the :code:`script/bootstrap` accepts an optional checkout value for the repository it downloads (e.g. hash, commit, branch, etc.).
-For instance, it may be desirable to use one of the test event branches of the Connected Home IP (Matter) repository which is more stable.
+Each dependency of the :code:`script/bootstrap` script accepts an optional checkout value for the repository it downloads (i.e. hash, commit, branch, tag).
+As an example, it may be desirable to use one of the test event branches of the Connected Home IP (Matter) repository which is more stable.

 ::